Building IT Systems

 - work independently and collaboratively to develop small IT systems

-- contribute, evaluate and provide feedback on other team-members’ work
+- evaluate and provide feedback on the work of your peers

 - A week-by-week guide to the topics you will explore in this unit will be provided in your study materials.